A Call For Change

 Turn her husband a couple weeks ago.
 Brutally murdered.

 Brutally murdered.
-So, and the thing is, too, is what is happening.
+So, and the thing is, too, is what exactly?

 And that was, and listen, and this was by a guy who was divisive in politics, you know,